nbovee/bot-ready-resume/README.md

 ## Getting Started

-Online-Resume is a Hugo theme designed for creating resumes.
+Bot Ready Resume is a Hugo theme designed for creating resumes.
 It enables you to write your resume in YAML file using Markdown and manage it through Git.
 It can be displayed on a web page and printed as a PDF file directly from the browser.

 You can deploy it on various platforms that support Hugo or static files, such as GitHub Pages, Cloudflare Pages, Vercel, Netlify, your own hosting service, and others.